 What should I be paying?

-Cash prices start at £16,250 for a basic 208 with 74bhp and Active trim, which features only five gears rather than six, 16-inch alloys, LED running lights, electric heated door mirrors and in the e-208, automatic climate control.
-But getting one of those would be like booking a hotel in Vegas then staying in the airport hotel.
+Highlights?
+Active Premium trim features 16-inch alloys, LED running lights, a 7in touchscreen, electric heated door mirrors and in the e-208, automatic climate control.
+But getting one of those would be like booking a hotel in Vegas then staying in the airport.
 You can do better.
-So, next up is Allure trim, kicking off at £18,850.
-This adds 17-inch rims, leather-effect trim and the 3D Cockpit, plus nattier LED tail lights.
+So, next up is Allure Premium, which adds different style alloy wheels, a 3D head-up instrument panel, 180-degree colour reversing camera, plus nattier LED taillights.
 Well worth it.

 GT variants add 17-inch alloy wheels, gloss black wheel arches, diamond black roof, full LED headlights with ‘Tooth’ design and a 10in colour touchscreen, while top-of-the-tree GT Premium features slightly different style alloy wheels, keyless entry, adaptive cruise control and Alcantara seats.

 Our pick would be the 1.2-litre, 99bhp petrol with the eight-speed box, in Allure Premium trim, which will set you back just shy of £23k, or around £300 on lease.

 There’s more than enough oomph there for most folk, while the Allure Premium spec offers the best ride thanks to its standard sized wheels, plus plenty of luxuries.